-Prerequisites: Basic (ICAO 051) Course Co-requisites: None
+Prerequisites: Basic (ICAO 051) Course

 ATM 2131 Air Traffic Management (4,0,6-4)

 Introduction to Air Traffic Management and its component parts, including the provision of Air Traffic Control, Flight Information and Advisory services.
 Students shall be introduced to the basic principles of radiotelephony, coordination, altimetry and level allocation.